Esper breaks with Trump, opposes using military for protests

 RELATED: Protesters, clergy blast President Trump for visit to National Shrine, march to St. John’s

-Invoking the Insurrection Act has been discussed as Trump has talked about using the military to quell violent protests in U.S. cities.
-Esper has authorized the movement of several active-duty Army units to military bases just outside the nation's capital, but they have not been called to action.
+Press secretary Kayleigh McEnany said the president was still willing to deploy federal troops despite Esper's comments.

+“If needed, he will use it," she told reporters.
+"But at this time he's relying on surging the streets with National Guard.
+It's worked with great effect.”

-Just before Esper spoke, Trump took credit for a massive deployment of National Guard troops and federal law enforcement officers to the nation’s capital, saying it offered a model to states on how to stop violence accompanying some protests nationwide.
+Meanwhile, the president was taking credit for the deployment of federal and other law enforcement officers to the nation’s capital, saying it offered a model to states on how to stop violence accompanying some protests nationwide.

 Trump argued that the massive show of force was responsible for protests in Washington and other cities turning more calm in recent days and repeated his criticism of governors who have not deployed their National Guard to the fullest.